Zaikur/BellSystem/README.md

 - [Final Notes](#final-notes)

 ## Overview
-This project was to develop a bell scheduling system using an ESP8266 microcontroller, designed to automate bell ringing schedules for institutions such as schools or churches.
+This project was to develop a bell scheduling system using an ESP8266 microcontroller, designed to automate bell ringing schedules for institutions such as schools, workplaces, or churches.
 With WiFi connectivity, the system is easily adjustable via a web interface, making bell schedules manageable in real-time.

 I took on this project because I wanted to gain a better understanding of the fundamentals of writing code where there are strict limitations such as processing power, RAM, and storage.
 This system works by turning the ESP8266 board into a tiny server that can be accessed on your local network via IP address or a local URL.
 The URL is customizable so you're able to have multiple systems on one network without overlap.